compiiile/compiiile/README.md

 ## Custom configuration

-As said earlier, compiiile uses vuepress 2.
-You can find vuepress config parameters [here](https://v2.vuepress.vuejs.org/reference/config.html).
-You can override the vuepress config in 2 ways :
+You can override the default config in 2 ways :

 ### Script arguments

-Vuepress config parameters can be passed by script arguments.
+Config parameters can be passed by script arguments.

 For example, if you want to change the title, just run compiiile like so: